 Universal liquidity pooling and lending through Prime Protocol.

 Creation of interchain synthetic assets.

 These use cases are possible because Axelar is a blockchain that connects blockchains: a programmable interoperability layer, powered by a proof-of-stake token, $AXL.
 With Axelar GMP, the blockchain landscape is set to undergo a transformative shift as it breaks free from the constraints of single-chain ecosystems and traditional bridges, such as the Base network and bridge, to embark on a new era of interconnectivity.

 Start building & learning with General Message Passing

 General Message Passing, explained

-How General Message Passing works:
+How General Message Passing works

-An application developer implements the Axelar Executable interface in the destination contract.
+Developers implement the Axelar Executable interface in the destination contract.

 The call is approved and emerges from the Axelar Gateway on the Destination Chain.

 The call function executes as if it had been made on the Source Chain.